-Fruits and vegetables grown conventionally or organically with the use of pesticides are safe for consumption.
-The US Environmental Protection Agency regulates pesticides (used in both conventional and organic farming) by a rigorous process that is designed to protect human health.
+The US Environmental Protection Agency regulates pesticides used in both conventional and organic farming by a rigorous process that is designed to protect human health.
 Additionally, the pesticide-residue testing process by the USDA and the FDA consistently show residues on foods are well below established U.S. EPA tolerance levels.

-Before we dive right in…a little P.S.A. on what to expect from this article.
 We want you to have a good understanding of how to approach the grocery aisle when making your fruit and vegetable purchases.
 If you are buying organic because you think there were no pesticides used throughout the farming process—think again!
 If you want to tighten the purse strings on your grocery budget and buy conventional, don’t sweat it!
 There are a lot of reasons why you don’t need to be stressing about pesticide use in the United States.
-Now, while you may not be wowed by the pesticide regulation process or intrigued by how the U.S. Environmental Protection Agency (EPA) and USDA keeps us safe, we gotta present the facts…
+Now, while you may not be wowed by the pesticide regulation process or intrigued by how the U.S. Environmental Protection Agency (EPA) and USDA keep us safe, here are the facts…

 In many cases, farmers do not have a choice but to use pesticides.
 And the simple fact is: if you don’t manage the pests, you don’t have the food!